trtswitch/trtswitch.github.io/index.md

 # Our Missions
   <p>In order to help standardize and promote treatment switching methodological research and ideas, we propose to start a Treatment Switch workstream with membership from FDA, academic, and industry leaders involved in methodology in this space.
 We have three major goals: </p>

-1. *Tutorial*: To write and publish a tutorial for treatment switching in the peer-reviewed journal Statistics in Medicine.
+1. **Tutorial**: To write and publish a tutorial for treatment switching in the peer-reviewed journal Statistics in Medicine.
 Have received early feedback from editor Paul Albert that the journal would welcome the approach, but need to go through standard peer-review process via associate editor.

-2. *Methods and Trial Implementation*: To do fundamental research on practical matters related to treatment switching and its occurrence in clinical trials.
+2. **Trial Implementation**: To do fundamental research on practical matters related to treatment switching and its occurrence in clinical trials.
 Topics to include simulations on the effect of crossover, proposals for how to pre-specify such analyses in protocols, methods and literature reviews on subsequent therapies.

-3. *Code Standardization*: To work towards a well-rounded repository of code with examples to implement most standard models for such work.
+3. **Code Standardization**: To work towards a well-rounded repository of code with examples to implement most standard models for such work.

 <!--
 </div>